mr-rigden/awesome-list-cryptocurrency/README.md

 ## Books

-[Applied Cryptography: Protocols, Algorithms and Source Code in C](https://amzn.to/2JugKy9) - This book is not about cryptocurrency.
-It is about the fundamental tech that make cryptocurrencies work, cryptography.
-Written by the legendary cryptographer Bruce Schneier.
-This book is considered a classic.
+[Applied Cryptography: Protocols, Algorithms and Source Code in C](https://amzn.to/2JugKy9) - This book is not about cryptocurrecies but it does cover many of it's fundamental technologies.

+[The Internet of Money](https://amzn.to/2LZ8TXZ) - Andreas M. Antonopoulos  explains the why of Bitcoin.
+Good for beginners.

+[The Internet of Money: Volume Two](https://amzn.to/2kM08E3) - A great collection of talks from Andreas M. Antonopoulos.
+A great companion to the original with a variety of topics.

+[Mastering Bitcoin: Programming the Open Blockchain](https://amzn.to/2LXMryl) - Andreas M. Antonopoulos' must read book about Bitcoin.
+Everyone interested in cryptocurrecies needs this book.
+It's kind of a big deal.

 ## Courses